Evepp/evepp/README.md

 ## Hi there 🌟
 I am Eve!
 If you see a project we could collaborate 👯‍♀️, reach out.
-I am mostly invested on PowerBI, but I understand Python and R.
+I am mostly invested in PowerBI, but I understand Python and R.
 📫 How to reach me:
 ✉️ evelyn.pomasqui@gmail.com